stmorse/stmorse.github.io/_posts/2018-08-01-espn-fantasy-2-python.md

 tags: [projects, football, python]
 ---

-**EDIT: It appears that ESPN has changed its API from v2 to v3 since I wrote this post in June 2018, so most of the code below no longer works.
-Sad!
-Until I figure out the new version: [This post](https://stmorse.github.io/journal/espn-fantasy-3-python.html) doesn't use the API and so the code still works.
-[This Github repo](https://github.com/cwendt94/ff-espn-api) uses the new version, and [this discussion thread](https://github.com/mkreiser/ESPN-Fantasy-Football-API/issues/95) has some good tips.**
+**EDIT: ESPN changed their Fantasy API to v3 in early 2019, so lots of v2 code like this post no longer works.
+[I posted an update here using the new version.](https://stmorse.github.io/journal/espn-fantasy-v3.html).
+Check it out.**

 <hr>